-- Lectures are T-Th, 9-10:50AM, KGH 1410.
-Discussion section: Friday 11 12.50am, in the lecture room (the first discussion section, on 9/27, will be in a different room). - My office number is KGH 3359; Phone: 491-8231.
-Email: l-christiano@northwestern.edu.
-Office hours: Monday, 3:30-5:00pm. - Teaching Assistant: Joao Guerreiro, Office hours, Thursday, 3-5pm (he will leave at 4pm in case no one shows up by then), KGH 3411; email, joao.guerreiro2022@u.northwestern.edu. - The grades will be determined as follows: homeworks, 10%; midterm, 40%; final, 50%.
+- Lectures by zoom, T-Th, 9-11am with 10 minute break at 10am.
+TA discussion section by zoom: Friday 11 12.50am. - My office number is KGH 3359; phone: 491-8231; email: l-christiano@northwestern.edu.
+Office hours by zoom: starting next week Thursday, 3:00-5:00pm.
+You don't need to have specific questions in mind, to come to office hours.
+You can simply hangout.
+If, say, everyone comes to hangout then I'll just start stepping through the last two lectures and people can stop me when they see stuff they would like to see clarified. - Teaching Assistant: Laura Murphy, zoom office hours, Tuesday, 3-5pm (she will leave at 4pm in case no one shows up by then); email, LauraMurphy2023@u.northwestern.edu. - The grades will be determined as follows: homeworks, 10%; midterm, 40%; final, 50%.
 There will be weekly homework assignments.
 You are requested to work in teams of three or maybe four students on these problem sets, and only one answer should be submitted per group.
-Homeworks should be turned in to the Economics Department office by Wednesday, 5pm, in the week after they are assigned.
-The first assignment is due Wednesday, October 2 (questions 2.1, 2.2, 2.3, 3.9 in S-L). - The midterm is on Wednesday, October 24, in the lecture room.
-The final is on December 9, 3-5pm, in the regular lecture room. - On Tuesday, October 22, Joao Guerreiro will do a review session at 9am in the lecture room.
-I will present a lecture on November 1, at the time and place normally reserved for the TA session. - Any student requesting accommodations related to a disability or other condition is required to register with AccessibleNU (accessiblenu@northwestern.edu; 847-467-5530) and provide professors with an accommodation notification from AccessibleNU, preferably within the first two weeks of class.
-All information will remain confidential.
+Homeworks should be emailed to the TA by Wednesday, 5pm, in the week after they are assigned.
+The homeworks should be sent by pdf format.
+The first assignment is due Wednesday, September 23 (questions 2.1, 2.2, 2.3, 3.9 in S-L). - The midterm is on Thursday, October 22.
+Instructions on how the midterm will be administered will be provided later.
+The official date and time of the final exam is December 7, 12-2pm.
+Details on how the final will be administered will be provided later.